chapel-lang/chapel/doc/rst/language/spec/data-parallelism.rst

 outer variable is considered to be passed as an actual argument to an implicit formal of the iterator leading the execution of the loop.
-From there, it is passed down to each task created by that iterator, if any, as an actual to an implicit formal of the corresponding task function.
+From there, it is passed down to each task created by that iterator, if any, as an actual argument to an implicit formal of the corresponding task function.
 A top-level task passes it down recursively to its child tasks, if any.
 All references to the variable within the forall construct implicitly refer to a *shadow